-Diabetes has two causes: the insufficient production of insulin by the pancreas or the inadequate use by the body of the insulin produced.
-Insulin is a hormone that carries glucose into the body’s cells from the blood.
-If the body lacks insulin, glucose remains in the blood, causing hyperglycemia (high blood sugar level).
+Diabetes can be caused by two causes: insufficient insulin production by the pancreas, or inadequate insulin use by the body.
+Insulin is a hormone that carries glucose from the blood to the cells.
+If the body lacks insulin, glucose remains in the blood, resulting in hyperglycemia (high blood glucose levels).

 Type 1 diabetes represents only 10% of cases of diabetes.
 Those who have it do not produce any insulin at all.
 As a result, they require daily insulin injections.
 This form of diabetes often occurs at puberty, hence its former name “juvenile diabetes.

 Type 2 diabetes results from the insufficient production of insulin by the body or the poor use of insulin by the cells (known as “insulin resistance”).
 It usually develops in adults, but in recent years, it is starting earlier in life due to poor lifestyle choices: unhealthy diet, lack of exercise, etc.

 While you cannot prevent type 1 diabetes since it is due to genetic factors, you can avoid or delay the onset of type 2 diabetes.
 All experts agree that prevention is the key.
 For example, adopting a healthy, balanced lifestyle, which includes a sound diet and regular exercise, is one of the best ways to prevent type 2 diabetes.
 Starting at age 40, you also need to get tested for the disease every three years.

 High levels of glucose in the blood can affect many organs.
 In fact, diabetes is one of the leading causes of blindness, amputation, renal failure, neuropathies (diseases of the nervous system), heart disease and strokes.

 To prevent these complications, the best strategy is to control your blood glucose levels as much as possible through a healthy lifestyle and medication.
 People with diabetes need to measure their blood glucose on a regular basis using a blood glucose meter available at the pharmacy.